seL4/docs/Developing/Building/Incorporating.md

 └── CMakeLists.txt -> tools/cmake-tool/default-CMakeLists.txt
 ```

-Then when `awesome_system/` is used used as the root source directory to initialise a CMake build directory
+Then when `awesome_system/` is used as the root source directory to initialise a CMake build directory
 the `tools/cmake-tool/all.cmake` file is included, that then includes `base.cmake`, which will then look for
 `awesome_system/kernel` as the directory of the kernel.